mono/Embeddinator-4000/docs/BestPracticesObjC.md

 # Exposing a subset of the managed code

-The generated native library/framework contains ObjC code to call each of the managed API that is exposed.
+The generated native library/framework contains ObjC code to call each of the managed APIs that is exposed.
 The more API you surface (make public) then larger the native _glue_ library will become.

-It might be a good idea to create a different, smaller assembly, to expose only the required API to the native developer.
+It might be a good idea to create a different, smaller assembly, to expose only the required APIs to the native developer.
 That facade will also allow you more control over the visibility, naming, error checking... of the generated code.

 # Exposing a chunkier API

 There is a price to pay to transition from native to managed (and back).
-As such your better to expose _chunky instead of chatty_ APIs to the native developers, e.g.
+As such, it's better to expose _chunky instead of chatty_ APIs to the native developers, e.g.

 **Chatty**
 ```